Jiayi-Wu-Leo/Jiayi-Wu-Leo.github.io/_pages/about.md

 # 📢 News

+- 2025/03/04: ***Our paper [“AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes”](https://robopi.ece.ufl.edu/aquafuse.html) has been accepted by RA-L !!!***

-- 2024/09/15: Our paper [“ViewActive: Active viewpoint optimization from a single image”](https://arxiv.org/abs/2409.09997) has been submitted to ICRA 2025.
+- 2025/03/01: Our paper [“ViewActive: Active viewpoint optimization from a single image”](https://arxiv.org/abs/2409.09997) has been submitted to IROS 2025.

 - 2024/09/04: ***Our paper [“Event3DGS: Event-Based 3D Gaussian Splatting for High-Speed Robot Egomotion”](https://arxiv.org/abs/2406.02972) has been accepted by CoRL 2024 !!!***